NetherWiki/nether/skyshale/_dev/inbox.md

 ### Contributions
 In the contributions section of her article we say that much of the language she developed (like '8A geometry') is widely used in communities like PsychoanutWiki and Culadasa's The Mind Illuminated is widely believed to have been influenced by her work.

+### Family
+She is fiercely anti-islam, saying it was used to justify her mother's marriage to her alcoholic father (who she always wondered if her mother murdered.
+Her mother once beat her after she caught her daughter masturbating.
+Skyshale, despite being of middle-eastern descent, calls Islam the worst modern religion, saying if she was raised in her home country should wouldn't be able to shower her face.

+She has a complicated relationship with her mother, who she thinks can be incredibly charming at times.
+She sees her mother as having all this potential but being completely subserviant to her husband and her religion, which Skyshale resented, even as a child.

 ### Furry
 She explains that humans are really kind of disgusting and have too many details, which is why she likes furry porn which abstracts away those details.